 The Ultimate Guide to Updating Fox Body Mustang Suspension

 The first step is to perform a visual inspection.
-Remember, your car is around three decades old, and a lot can happen in that time span, especially if the car has been driven.
+Remember, your Mustang is around three decades old, and a lot can happen in that time span.
+Especially if the car has been driven.
 Even if it hasn’t, things can dry out and crack, and an inspection shouldn’t be overlooked.

 Put the car up on jack stands, pull off the wheels, and have a look.
 Grab parts and shake them - do they move when they shouldn’t?
 Look at the condition of the rubber parts to see if there’s any cracking or deterioration.
 Do you notice any metal wearing together where it shouldn’t?